matijakolaric-com/django-music-publisher/docs/restapi.rst

 interface, or through a REST API endpoint.
 Both URLs can be found in the ``change view``.

-There is currently no way to get a list of API endpoints through the REST API.
+There is currently no way to get a list of all secret playlist.

 Backup Metadata
 --------------------------------------------